List of awards and nominations received by Alanis Morissette

-Morissette has won and been nominated for numerous awards; she has won seven Grammy Awards and thirteen Juno Awards.
+Morissette has won and been nominated for numerous awards; she has won seven Grammy Awards and fourteen Juno Awards.
 She was nominated for Best New Artist at the 38th Grammy Awards, and won Best New Artist at the 1996 MTV Video Music Awards for her song, "Ironic"; additionally she was nominated for a Tony Award for the stage adaptation of Jagged Little Pill.
 Morissette has been nominated four times for Songwriter of the Year at the Juno Awards, winning two in 1996 and 1997.
 Her international debut album, Jagged Little Pill, became the second-best-selling album of the 1990s, with over fifteen million copies sold by 2000 in the United States.
 In October 2002, Rolling Stone magazine ranked Jagged Little Pill number 31 on its Women in Rock – The 50 Essential Albums list, and in 2003, the album was ranked number 327 on the magazine's "The 500 Greatest Albums of All Time".
 Jagged Little Pill was also featured in the book 1001 Albums You Must Hear Before You Die.
 Overall, Morissette has received 26 awards from 56 nominations.
 She was inducted into Canada's Walk of Fame in 2005.